 Also, you don’t need to wait until you have a big chunk of cash to invest.
 A robo-advisor can invest whatever you have available…including your spare change!

-Readers of Savvy New Canadians can invest up to $10,000 free for one year when they open a Wealthsimple account.
+Readers of Savvy New Canadians get a $50 cash bonus when they open a Wealthsimple account here.